 - The first step is to file your PA Affidavit of Intention to Homeschool & a list of educational objectives.
 You can download those forms by clicking here.
 They can be filed as is, or you can change them.
 Your superintendents office will accept them either way.

 - You will need to have your Affidavit of Intention notarized.
-Call 412.331.1208 for a FREE notary service.
+Call 412.331.1208 for a free notary service, or if you would like to support a Black-owned business, check out Notary Now LLC owned by Brown Mama Yolanda.
+She will come to your house and provides stellar service.

 - If you live in the Pittsburgh Public School District your affidavit and objectives must be filed during the August prior to the school year you’d like to begin homeschooling.
 You must file one affidavit with each child’s name in the children section, and one set of objectives per child.
 If not, contact your local superintendent’s office to get the exact date and place to file your paperwork.